BruceHaley/ExportPipelineDefinitions/README.md

 - Lets you save snapshots of your pipeline history.

 **Note:**
-The exported .json files format does not support importing them through the Azure DevOps UI to create new definitions.
+The exported .json files format is not importable through the Azure DevOps UI to create new definitions.

 ## Quickstart
-1. Go to releases and click-to-download the 3 files, .exe, .config, and .dll.
+1. Go to releases and click-to-download the .exe, .config, and .dll files.
 Put them together in a folder.
-1. Edit file ExportPipelineDefinitions.exe.config and set the three values: personalAccessToken, organization, and outputPath.
+1. Edit the .config file and set the three values: personalAccessToken, organization, and outputPath.
-   For details, read "Before running this program..." starting on line 28 in ExportPipelineDefinitions\Program.cs.
+   For detailed instructions, read starting on line 28 in [ExportPipelineDefinitions/Program.cs](ExportPipelineDefinitions/Program.cs).
 1. Run the .exe.